mozerpol/NotesFromLearning/README.md

 3. Throughput and Routing - An example is an internet router, that reads in data packets and sends them out on a different port.
 (Throughput - *wydajnosc*)
 4. General Computing - general purpose processor is like the kind of processor that is typically found inside a desktop PC.

+### Assembly Language
-Assembly Language - small language that contains a short word or ”mnemonic” for each individual command that a microcontroller can follow.
+*Assembly Language* - small language that contains a short word or ”mnemonic” for each individual command that a microcontroller can follow.
 Each command gets a single mnemonic, and each mnemonic corresponds to a single machine command.
 Assembly language gets converted (by a program called an ”assembler”) into the binary machine code.
 Examples of ISA:
 - ARM
 - IA-32 (Intel x86)
 - MIPS